aldomarcelino/aldomarcelino/README.md

-- 👋 Hi, I’m @aldomarcelino
+- 👋 Hi there, I'm Aldo Marcelino👋 a Fullstack Engineer👨‍💻!
-- 👀 I’m interested in backend development
+- 👀 I’m interested in Machine Learning
-- 🌱 I’m currently learning Golang
+- 🌱 I’m currently Exploring Data Science and Machine Learning
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m Looking To Collaborate with Data Scientists, Machine Learning Engineers, Content creators, and developers
-- 📫 How to reach me ...
+- 📫 How to reach me aldo115marcelino@gmail.com
+- 🥅 2024 Goals: Contribute more to Open Source projects

 <!---
 aldomarcelino/aldomarcelino is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.